 - In Nukees, Dionysus applies the Midas curse to Gav, which turns everything one touches into the thing they desire most.
 In Gav's case it's Guinness, which impresses the alcoholic god enough to rescind the curse.

-- Codename: Kids Next Door: "Operation C.H.O.C.O.L.A.T.E." features Henrietta von Marzipan, who after falling into chocolate lava got turned into a chocolate monster that turns everything she touches into chocolate.
-This turned out bad for her when she got sick of chocolate and wanted a cheeseburger.
+- Codename: Kids Next Door: "Operation C.H.O.C.O.L.A.T.E." features Henrich von Marzipan, who after falling into chocolate lava got turned into a chocolate monster that turns everything he touches into chocolate.
+This turned out bad for him when he got sick of chocolate and wanted a cheeseburger.

 - The series finale of DuckTales (1987) involves a cursed artifact called the "Golden Goose" which could turn anything to gold.
 Scrooge comes to his senses after the Beagle Boys steal it and turns his three nephews to gold, then races to return the duck to its hidden temple when the duck's curse starts spreading, turning everyone and everything to gold.